winxuser/pokered/README.md

     - Psywave can desync a link battle
     - Healing moves will fail if max HP is 255 or 511 points higher than current HP
     - Switch-out messages do not account for underflow

+- Single-player battle engine

+    - Transformed Pokémon are assumed to be Ditto

 - Upgrades: